If you have a small backyard and you want to start gardening, there’s a simple solution…

 Arugula is not an especially well-known flower, but its sweet and spicy flowers have made it a favorite amongst other gardeners, along with its spicy leaves.

 Best of all, since it takes no more room than the typical herb plant, arugula is very easy to grow in a bucket.
-Read this blog post if you would like to read more about growing arugula in a bucket.

 It is possible to grow brassica in buckets, but kale is the easiest and simplest because it doesn’t have to make anything other than fresh leaves.
 Kale can be grown during all the months of the year, but it tastes best after it has had a touch of ice.